qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 ### Redis with hiredis.
 Unless you are still in the dark ages ,running a very traditional LAMP stack, chances are you will use some nosql.
 My advice, don't bother with anything else, just stick to redis.
 In our case, we use redis for session storage, and as a caching layer for mysql and other data.

 If you use redis in production, use it with hiredis driver.
 Without hiredis, we have seen redis choke the server even at moderate loads.
-Hiredis is an async implementation of the redis protocol, as opposed to a javascript implementation.
+Hiredis is an async implementation of the redis protocol.

+Using hiredis instead of the default javascript implementation is fairly simple, just add it as a dependency.

+{% highlight bash %}
+$ npm install --save hiredis redis
+{% endhighlight %}

 ### Profile often, with the v8 profiler.